eriicye/eriicye/README.md

 ## Hey, I'm Eric👋

-I'm a student interested in computer science 👨‍💻
+I'm a high school student interested in computer science 👨‍💻

 Currently, I'm focusing on Data Structures and Algorithms and Competitive Programming using C++ 🧩⚡

+I hope to pursue Machine Learning 🤖

 ### Programming Languages:
 - Python